stuartpittaway/diyBMSv4/Plugin/README.md

 When launching the plugin (in Eeschema BOM) it will create as many BOM files as there are different `Supplier` encountered.

-It is possible to add a quantity argument at the end of the plugin command line (ie: `bom-cpl-plugin.py" "%I" "%O"  1234`), without this argument or with an invalid value, a default quantity of 1 will be used.
+In order to generate a BOM file for several pieces, it is possible to add a quantity argument at the end of the plugin command line (ie: `"bom-cpl-plugin.py" "%I" "%O"  100` for 100 pieces).
+Without this argument or with an invalid value, a default quantity of 1 will be used.

 It also creates the CPL file for JLCPcb from one of the position files found in the working directory (ie: `your_project-all-pos.csv`, `your_project-top-pos.csv`, `your_project-bottom-pos.csv`).
+A correction on the rotations will be made according to the `Rotation` field of each component.

 ### Predefined suppliers: